 The Bloody Mary is a classic brunch cocktail made with tomato juice, vodka, savory flavorings, and spice.
 But take any classic drink, and you’re sure to find a million riffs, often starting with a swap of the cocktail’s base spirit.

-Here, the Bloody Mary goes to Mexico and opts for tequila instead of vodka, with layers of smoky chipotle in adobo.
+Here, the Bloody Mary picks up Mexican ingredients and opts for tequila instead of vodka, with layers of smoky chipotle in adobo.
 Fresh orange juice and zest add sunny flavors, while a few ounces of crisp beer make the drink a bit lighter and more refreshing.

 I like blanco tequila in this, since it offers crisp, clear, grassy-herbal flavors.
 You can use whatever you’d put in a Paloma.
 (Go for one that’s made with 100% agave—not a mixto tequila distilled from a mix of agave and sugar.)